 Peaks & Dales

-Depending on where you live (post code) you will fall into one of the four areas listed above – which determine the ‘maximum HB’ that you can claim.
+Depending on where you live (post code) you will fall into one of the four areas listed above.
+These amounts are used to calculate you entitlement to Housing Benefit.